There are plenty of scary statistics out there to keep you awake at night.

 It looks at each user who has an Office 365 mailbox and learns their individual sender map.
 This is basically a table of who you communicate with on a frequent basis.
 It helps to build up a picture of legitimate relationships – for example, sister companies, customers and suppliers.

-If any of these contacts are spoofed, ATP anti-phishing will inform you that you aren’t speaking to the person you think you are.
+If any of these contacts are spoofed, Defender for Office 365 anti-phishing will inform you that you aren’t speaking to the person you think you are.

-To enable ATP anti-phishing protection, you will need an Office 365 Enterprise E5 license – although you can add-on as part of a different subscription.
+To enable Microsoft Defender for Office 365 anti-phishing protection, you will need an Office 365 Enterprise E5 license – although you can add-on as part of a different subscription.

-The true value is when you combine anti-phishing protection with the rest of the of the Office 365 ATP suite and correctly configured Exchange Online Protection policies.
+The true value is when you combine anti-phishing protection with the rest of the of the Microsoft Defender holistic security suite and correctly configured Exchange Online Protection policies too.
 Once that’s in place, you’ll have gone a long way to protecting your organisation from a potentially expensive attack.

 Eight-time winner of the Microsoft Partner of the Year Award for Identity Management, Enterprise Mobility, and Security and Compliance.